MinhPhanBabsonMSBA/MinhPhanBabsonMSBA/README.md

 Data Management: Experienced in database design, modeling, and optimizing queries for efficient data retrieval.

 Spreadsheet Analysis: Proficient in Google Sheets and Excel for advanced data analysis and reporting tasks.

-📚 Projects

-Explore my portfolio for examples of my work, showcasing how I apply these skills to solve real-world problems in data analytics.